-Encouraging Diamond indicator Chemistry reported from the Arbutus kimberlite discovery, Diagras project, NT
+Encouraging Diamond Indicator Chemistry reported from the Arbutus Kimberlite Discovery, Diagras Project, NT

 -

-Mr. Patrick Power, President of the Company, commented, "Indicator mineraIs are an important adjunct, when first encounting a new kimberlite discovery.
+Mr. Patrick Power, President of Arctic Star, commented, "Indicator minerals are an important adjunct, when first encountering a new kimberlite discovery.
 Dr. Fipke's results and interpretation are telling us that:

 -